 Build credit while you save with Self (formerly called Self Lender).

-Technically, you take out a loan but you don’t get the money until you pay if off.
+Technically, you take out a loan, but you don’t get the money until you pay it off.
 No credit score is needed, and Self says it won’t do a “hard pull” credit check.